b-mc-g/G-CD_Week4_Project/README.md

         4) Appropriately labels the data set with descriptive variable names.
         5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# Files in this Repository
+# Key files in this Repository

     Codebook.md - information about the data sources, files, variables, analysis scripts and outputs run_analysis.R - the R script to load, transform and write the tidy data